Vermont FEED Project Director

 Local Purchasing Programming

 Abbie Nelson is the Education Coordinator of NOFA Vermont and the Director of Vermont Food Education Every Day (VT FEED), involved in all aspects of local purchasing and professional development of school food service.
 She has been a teacher for over 20 years in regular and special education, and worked on an organic vegetable and flower farm.
-As part of NOFA Vermont and a VT FEED partner, she has been working in Vermont schools linking Food, Farm, and Nutrition education for 8 years.
+As part of NOFA Vermont and a VT FEED partner, she works in Vermont schools linking food, farm, and nutrition education.
 Her role has been focused on school food by connecting kitchen managers with local farmers, helping farmers with agricultural education on their farms, training school food service personnel, and teaching school staff how to introduce new foods to students.

 Northeast Regional Co-Lead for National Farm to School Network